-All investments in subsidiaries are measured at fair value with changes in fair value recognized in profit or loss for the period in the separate financial statements.
-The Company also prepares separate financial statements accordance with IFRS 10.
+All investments in subsidiaries are measured at fair value with changes in fair value recognised in profit or loss for the period in the separate financial statements.
+The Company also prepares consolidated financial statements, where subsidiaries are consolidated in accordance with the requirements of IFRS 10.